What Is THC?

 It’s a great idea to research new strains before trying them.
 You’ll also enjoy learning some science along the way.
 Understanding which cannabinoids and terpenes are present as you sample different strains will no doubt help you make good choices at the dispensary.

 As you start to experiment with medical marijuana, consider keeping a journal of the products you’ve tried and how they made you feel.
 Maybe you tried a medical marijuana edible, or a new strain of dried flower.
 Note how the THC in the medical marijuana affected you since you may want to adjust the dosage in the future.

-On your next Nature’s Medicines visit, be sure to talk to your Patient Service Provider about any questions you have regarding medical marijuana or THC.
+On your next Nature’s Medicines visit, be sure to talk to your Personal Service Provider about any questions you have regarding medical marijuana or THC.